Understanding Pseudo-classes and Pseudo-elements in CSS

 Here, you will find a

-button, clicking this button will allow you to toggle various pseudo-classes like:hover
+:hovbutton, clicking this button will allow you to toggle various pseudo-classes like:hover,:active,:focus, etc.

 Inspect Pseudo-elements: